VyprVPN is a mainstay in the industry and is part of Swiss company GoldenFrog.

-VyprVPN uses proprietary software and the premium plan gives you the option of using Chameleon™ metadata scrambling technology.
+VyprVPN uses proprietary software, giving you the option of using Chameleon™ metadata scrambling technology.
 This helps to mask VPN traffic, making it less likely to be identified as such by the deep packet inspection technology utilized within China’s Great Firewall.

-VyprVPN keeps users up to date on China issues in the service status update page on its website.
+VyprVPN keeps users up to date on China issues (and other problems) in the service status update page on its website.
 Here, you’ll be informed if users in China are having issues and how they’re being addressed.

 Is VyprVPN’s customer service any good?

-Support documents are available in multiple languages including Spanish, French, and Turkish.
+Support documents are available in multiple languages including Spanish, French, German, and Chinese.
 If you need a quick response, live chat customer support is available 24/7 via the website.
 This is in-house, as is email support, which will be welcome news to more privacy-conscious users.

-VyprVPN used to have two pricing tiers but has decided to pare down to one.
+VyprVPN used to have two pricing tiers but has pared down to one.
+Since changing its plan structure, VyprVPN is more affordable than it used to be.
 The monthly pricing is fairly high at $12.95 per month, but there are steep discounts if you go for a longer term.
 A one-year plan costs $45 ($3.75 per month) and a two-year term is $60 ($2.50 per month).

-VyprVPN offers a few different payment methods, including major credit cards, Alipay, and PayPal.
+VyprVPN offers a 30-day money-back guarantee.
+You have a few payment options: major credit cards, Union Pay, and PayPal.
 I was disappointed not to see the option of bitcoin or other cryptocurrencies, as this can offer a little more privacy.